bilange/caddyknocker/README.md

 }
 ```

-Every time a connection is made to `bitwarden.example.com`, Caddy first initiates a connection to `http://caddy-knocker:8000/check`.
-The `caddy-knocker` host shown in this config above points to **this** Python app.
+Every time a connection is made to `bitwarden.example.com`, Caddy first initiates a connection to `http://caddyknocker:8000/check`.
+The `caddyknocker` host shown in this config above points to **this** Python app.
 This app will, for requests made on`/check`, either validates or deny access, depending on the IP.
 This is done with the assistance of Caddy, who will act according to it's [docs about forward_auth](https://caddyserver.com/docs/caddyfile/directives/forward_auth):

 * « *If the upstream responds with a 2xx status code, then access is granted (...) and handling continues* » , then Caddy will hit the next line in my example configuration above with the `reverse_proxy` directive, being the service you wanted to protect.
 * « *Otherwise, if the upstream responds with any other status code, then the upstream's response is copied back to the client.
 This response should typically involve a redirect to login page of the authentication gateway.* ».
 In the case of this app, it is configured to answer with a [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301), with a random external URL of your choosings.
 The idea here is to forward away the refused incoming connection.